 - Smoking is not allowed in cabins.

-- Camper cabins are located at Carolina Beach and Cliffs of the Neuse state parks.
+- Camper cabins are located at Carolina Beach, Cliffs of the Neuse, and Goose Creek state parks.

 - Maximum capacity is six people in two rooms.
 Cabins have a double bed platform and two sets of bunk bed platforms, all with thin mattresses.
 Campers should bring pillows and sleeping bags or linens.
 Pillows and linens are NOT provided.